Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Local copies of fetched packages

-- Debian package file naming conventions
+- Debian package naming conventions

 - Using the dpkg command